mbutsk/mbutsks-reminder/README.md

 ## How do I add this bot to myself?
 * Clone the repository
 * Write `pip install -r requirements.txt` into the terminal
 * Go to the official Telegram bot [BotFather](https://t.me/BotFather).
-Send him the command /newbot and follow his instructions to create a bot.
+Send him the command /`newbot `and follow his instructions to create a bot.
 * Copy the API key that BotFather sent you.
 * Through the /mybots command, you can change the bot at will
 * Create a config.py file